PlasmaFlare/baba-modding-guide/references/parsing.md

 The reason of my distinction of "initial firstwords" is because not all firstwords are initial firstwords.
 This will be explained in Step 4, Part B.

 ### docode()
 After putting all initial firstwords into a list called `firstwords`, it passes that list into `docode()`.
 While `code()` is the entry point to start parsing, `docode()` is the meat of the parsing logic.
-The next few sections will be within the scope of `docode()`.
+The next few steps will be within the scope of `docode()`.
 A brief overview on what the function does.
 1) Use the list of initial firstwords to determine all strings of text units (including all combinations from stacked texts).
 2) Go through each string to extract valid rules.
 3) Construct rule objects, as defined [here](rules.md#rule-format), and submit to `featureindex` to make the rule avaliable globally.